How to See Saturn Through a Telescope in 2019

 Saturn has 4 main moons: Titan, Rhea, Tethys and Dione.
 These celestial bodies can be observed in scopes of medium aperture, granted that viewing conditions are good and the moon are not positioned too far from the planet.
 Mimas is another moon that can sometimes be seen but can be difficult due to its closeness to the rings.
 Titan is the easiest to catch and can be seen in almost any scope.

 If you’re unsure and not ready to invest in a telescope just yet, we recommend finding a local astronomy club and talking to some friendly astronomy folks there.
-Take a look through their scopes and just be willing to learn.
+They often hold star parties where they allow for beginners to take a look at planets like Saturn or Jupiter through their telescope.
+Theses people are passionate about astronomy and are willing to share with others.
 They’ll point you in the right direction.